keptn/keptn.github.io/content/docs/0.14.x/reference/bridge/manage_sequences/index.md

 ## Trigger new sequences

 To trigger new sequences, head to the environment view.
 There you can find the button "Trigger a new sequence".
-This button can also be found on the sequences view, and will redirect you to the the environment view too.
+This button can also be found on the sequences view and redirects you to the the environment view.

 {{< popup_image
 link="./assets/trigger-01-environment-screen.png"